 After months of monitoring transactions from accounts payable to a foreign vendor, hackers create a fake email address that is similar to that of the foreign vendor.
 They then use the fake email address to inform an accounts payable representative that the bank account number has changed and to please send payment to the new account number.
 Often, the company will only be aware of these fraudulent payments when the real vendor follows up for payment.
 By then the money is unrecoverable.

-As of April 2016, the FBI has estimated that CEO Fraud has cost businesses $2.3 billion.
+CEO Fraud is now a $5.3 billion dollar business, up from $2.3 billion in 2016 according to the FBI.
+Twenty five percent of U.S. victims respond by wiring money to fraudulent accounts.
 In an effort to recoup these losses, insureds are looking to their crime policies for reimbursement for their losses.
 Specifically, they are looking to the Funds Transfer Fraud (“The company shall pay the parent organization for direct loss of money sustained by an insured resulting from funds transfer fraud committed by a third party”) and Computer Fraud (“The company shall pay the parent organization for direct loss of money sustained by an insured resulting from computer fraud committed by a third party”) insuring agreements.

 Unfortunately, under the CEO Fraud scenario, funds are transferred willingly, with the insured’s knowledge; therefore, claims are declined under the Funds Transfer Fraud insuring agreement.
 Similarly, under the Computer Fraud insuring agreement, the carrier can argue that coverage has not been triggered as the fraudulent payment instructions came into the company via email, and email by its nature is an authorized entry.
 Another method used is the Voluntary Parting Exclusion, which excludes coverage when an insured willfully parts with title to, or possession of, any property.